How to Say Grandma and Grandpa in Different Parts of the World

 Grandpa: Saba, Zayda, Nonno, Avuelo

 In the land of milk and honey, grandparents are called by many names.
 In Hebrew, one of the official languages of Israel, grandma is called “savta,” and grandpa, “saba.”
 Jews with roots in Eastern Europe, known as Ashkenazi Jews, sometimes prefer the Yiddish version, “bubbe” for grandmother, and “zayda” for grandfather.
 Sephardic Jews, who trace their roots back to the Iberian Peninsula of the late 1500s, typically use the Ladino terms— “nonna” or “avuela,” for grandmother, and “nonno” or “avuelo” for grandfather, according to Kveller.
 The Peninsula’s proximity to Spain is why the Ladino translation sounds so similar to the grandma and grandpa terms, used in that country.
-Find out the scientific theories that may explain the ten plagues of Egypt.
+Only first-time grandparents can relate to these funny things.

 Kwazulu-Natal Province in South Africa

 If your grandparents were born in Ireland, you can claim Irish citizenship for yourself, even if your parents have never set foot on the Emerald Isle.
 That may be one reason why grandparents in this lovely country have such loving connections to their grandkids.
 In Gaelic, grandmothers are called “maimeó” (pronounced mam-o), and grandfathers, “daideó “(pronounced dah-jo).
-Here are 5 Saint Patrick’s Day ‘facts’ that are false.
 Try testing your own maimeó, to see how many she gets right.
+Being away from your grandparents is hard, this is when it will be safe to see them again.

 In Russia, a grandmother is typically referred to as “babushka,” a term that also means old woman.
 The colorful, light wool headscarves, often worn by women of a certain age in Russia, have also come to be known as babushkas.
 Grandfathers may not have a head covering named after them in this large, Northern country, but are affectionately known as “dedushka,” or sometimes, “dedulya,” a more casual term of endearment.